tanmaymelanta/EventLens/README.md

-Here’s a clean, **production-ready README.md** you can directly paste into your repo 👇

----

 # 📸 EventLens – Find Yourself in Event Photos

 EventLens is a **Streamlit-based web application** that helps users instantly find themselves in event photos using **facial recognition**.